 In about the same time it took to order a pizza I ordered a mattress.

 The cheapest twin mattress with boxspring we could find on their website was $329.
 I mentioned a local furniture company was offering a mattress and boxspring set for for $199 and in 2 seconds he matches the price - including delivery and tax.

 The mattress showed up the next day in perfect condition.
 When I saw the receipt I couldn't believe it.
-Delivery was $35 and tax was $10.
-The mattress only cost us $155.
+The mattress was $155, delivery was $35, and tax was $10.
+The total was $199 as promised.
 Amazing - especially since we didn't waste our weekend shopping and hustling around mattresses.

 In each of these instances I was able to save hundreds of dollars by comparison shopping and price matching.
 Not by searching online - but by picking up the phone and calling.

 For items costing $100 and up I think this is a significant savings and an effective approach - especially for easily identifiable brand name commodities.
 What was interesting to me was the interest brands evidently had in maintaining a minimum price for their products online.
 I can see where they'd want to keep their full-priced retailers happy by making it hard to discover better prices.
 But I was surprised how effective they were - and how easily I could find better prices with just a phone call or two.